Comparison of Type III and Type V parking lot light distributions showing targeted versus wide area illumination

 How Light Trespass Violations Occur

-Light trespass violations are usually documented through horizontal and vertical illuminance measurements at the property line.
+Light trespass violations are usually documented through horizontal and vertical illuminance measurements at the property line (and sometimes at adjacent windows).

 Violation Scenario Root Cause

-Bright hotspots near fence lines Poor optic alignment
+Bright hotspots near fence lines Wrong optic + tilt/aiming errors

 Selecting the Correct Optic for Parking Lots

-Optic selection must align with pole location and zoning boundaries.
+Optic selection must align with pole location, mounting height, spacing, and zoning boundaries.

 Pole Location Recommended Distribution Reason